 Roasted Turnips with Balsamic Vinegar and Thyme

-Turnips don’t get much respect, but these Roasted Turnips with Balsamic Vinegar and Thyme are delicious and this recipe is low-carb, Paleo, Whole 30, gluten-free, and low-glycemic!
+Turnips don’t get much respect, but these Roasted Turnips with Balsamic Vinegar and Thyme are delicious for a side dish that’s low-carb and gluten-free!
 Use Side Dishes to find more recipes like this one.

-Kale has had it’s place in the food spotlight, and now cauliflower seems to be the new trendy vegetable, but turnips don’t get much respect.
+Kale had it’s place in the food spotlight, and now cauliflower seems to be the new trendy vegetable, but turnips don’t get much respect.
 I grew up eating raw turnips as a snack (thanks mom!) but I’d never cooked turnips until 2007.
 Then one day I thought to myself, I wonder how roasted turnips with a bit of balsamic vinegar would taste?
 And you guessed it; I loved these Roasted Turnips with Balsamic Vinegar and Thyme.

 I wasn’t sure where the idea came from (although I found Roasted Kohlrabi on A Veggie Venture, which might have inspired it.)
 I peeled some turnips, tossed them with olive oil and balsamic vinegar, and when they were nicely roasted I decided they were very good indeed.